 What is it you’re looking to achieve?
-From wanting a safety net to getting ready to head overseas, there are a range of reasons to save.
-Whatever you're wanting to do, having a specific goal in mind may help you get there quicker.
+From wanting a safety net to being able to afford a holiday or pay for home improvements, there are many reasons to save.
+Whatever you're wanting to do, having a specific goal in mind can help you get there quicker.

 Saving for an emergency

 There may be occasions where you’re faced with unexpected costs you need to cover, or as we’ve seen with coronavirus, a period where you’re not able earn as much money as you normally would.

-Once you have an emergency fund in place you can start to focus on other financial goals, like buying a property or investing, as you know that you’ve got security should something happen.
+Once you have an emergency fund in place, you may want to start focusing on other financial goals, like buying a property or investing – knowing that you have some funds available should something happen.

 Saving for a home deposit

-If you want to buy your own home, you’ll likely need to save a deposit between 5-20% of the value of the home you want.
+If you want to buy your own home, you’ll likely need to save for a deposit between 5-20% of the value of the home you want.
 On average, first-time buyers put down a deposit of around 20%1, but some mortgage lenders may lend a 95% mortgage depending on your circumstances.

 Saving for a family

 If you’re wanting to start a family, putting some money aside early can reduce any struggle later on.
 From prams and beds to everyday items like food and nappies, the average cost of raising a child until they’re 18 is almost £75,000.2 And that doesn’t take into account childcare costs, or any other extras.

 Building up your savings may help you stock up on essentials before your baby is born, or provide extra support if one partner is on maternity/paternity leave for a long period of time.